-Although computers built into desks might not seem like a practical thing across the globe, the truth of the matter remains that it’s totally awesome.
+Although computers built into desks might not seem like a practical thing across the globe, the truth of the matter remains that it’s awesome.

-You’ve really got to admit that the idea of having a customized desk housing the components of a computer under a glass top is very enticing.
+You’ve got to admit that the idea of having a customized desk housing the components of a computer under a glass top is very enticing.
 On top of that include simple upgrades, expandability and the goodness of RGB lighting, and you’ll have the recipe of building and owning the ‘best gaming desk setup’ that your neighbors and friends have ever seen.
-Just believe you can certainly do it.
+I just believe you can certainly do it.
 However, the main question is,’ how can you build the DIY (Do-It-Yourself) desk pc?

 Just like any other product, a computer that is built into the desk has its merits and demerits.
 Some of these merits and demerits include;

 – People might think you’re a hacker

 – Creates a lot of space for other activities

 – Not easy to move them around

 How to Build a Computer Desk from Scratch